Bashar Momin: Production

 Bashar Momin is produced by A&B Entertainment.
 The story was written by Zanjabeel Asim and directed by Syed Ali Raza.
-The director of photography is Syed Adnan Bukhari, the associate director is Tahseen Khan and the production designer is Tehmina Lodhi.
+The director of photography is Syed Adnan Bukhari, the associate director is Tahseen Khan, and the production designer is Tehmina Lodhi.
 It aired in India on Zindagi under the title Aks.

 Theme song and music

-The theme song of Bashar Momin was composed by Waqar Ali and the background music was written by Mohsin Allah Ditta and edited by Faizan Ghori.
-All songs were produced by Asif Raza Mir and Babar Javed by A & B entertainment.
+The theme song of Bashar Momin was composed by Waqar Ali, and the background music was written by Mohsin Allah Ditta and edited by Faizan Ghori.
+All songs were produced by Asif Raza Mir and Babar Javed by A and B Entertainment.
 The song is sung by the talented Nida Arab & Abu Muhammad.
 The lyrics were penned by Ali Moin.
 Bashar Momin compromises a total of four songs, including its theme song.
 All the album credits are separately mentioned and credited by the series management.
 The music tracks received favourable reviews and received critical acclaim due to the different arrangements of the music sections.
-Except the theme song of the serial, all of the other music tracks are sung by various artists.
-The music was composed by Sherry Raza, Zaki, Shahbaz, Raheel, Asim and Saqib, lyrics penned by S.K Khalish, Sherry and Amir Khusro, and sung by Sherry Raza, Asim and Saqib Ali Taji.
+Except for theme song of the serial, all of the other music tracks are sung by various artists.
+The music was composed by Sherry Raza, Zaki, Shahbaz, Raheel, Asim and Saqib, lyrics penned by S.K Khalish, Sherry and Amir Khusro, and sung by Sherry, Raza, Asim, and Saqib, Ali Taji.

 Track listing

-The following is the listing of complete soundtracks including the theme and the serial's music.
+The following is the listing of complete soundtracks, including the theme and the serial's music.
 Waqar Ali and Mohsin Allah Ditta serve as head music technicians for all the music tracks in the serial.